confluentinc/kafka-replicator-images/README.md

 ## Building

-This project uses `maven-assembly-plugin` and `dockerfile-maven` plugin to build Docker images via Maven.
+This project uses `maven-assembly-plugin` and `dockerfile-maven-plugin` to build Docker images via Maven.

 To build SNAPSHOT images, configure `.m2/settings.xml` for SNAPSHOT dependencies.
 These must be available at build time.